Employee Engagement-Everything You Need to Know

 What is Employee Engagement?

-“Emotional connection an employee feels towards his or her organization, which tends to influence his or her behaviors and level of effort in work-related activities.”
+“Employee engagement is the emotional connection an employee feels towards his or her organization, which tends to influence his or her behaviors and level of effort in work-related activities,” as defined by business dictionary.

 It is an approach to creating a workplace environment where employees care for what they do.